Itapira: History

 From the eighteenth century, there were already some residents in the region, whose descendants would stand out in the first quarter of the nineteenth century, through the figures of two citizens: João Gonçalves de Morais and Manuel Pereira da Silva, acclaimed the founders of the primitive Itapira, whose first name was "Macuco."
 João Gonçalves de Morais, possessing a large portion of land in the locality, donated a part of them to the Catholic church. fathers, for the people to venerate as patron of the place, which was placed in a small chapel built of wood and inaugurated on March 19, 1821, when the chaplain, Father Antônio de Araújo Ferraz, celebrated the first mass.
 October 24, 1820, the toppling of a bush cape was begun on the top of the Morais land, and the chapel was erected there.
 João Gonçalves de Morais was married to Maria Alve s Leme, who gave him four children: Pedro, Manuel, Antonio and Francisco.
 There are no accurate records of the dates of his birth and death.

 Manuel Pereira, trusted person of João Gonçalves de Morais, was the co-founder of Itapira.
 He was also the "first protector and procurator" of the image of Our Lady of Penha, according to a document left by João Gonçalves de Morais himself.
 He also owned large tracts of land and left numerous descendants.
 His father (or grandfather) seems to have been called Manuel Pereira Velho.
 It is also said that he married twice, the first with Maria Antônia Pereira da Silva and the second with Maria Isabel Pereira da Silva.
 Nor is there any concrete data on the dates of his birth and death.

 Soon, the evolution of Macuco would have a milestone: the arrival of the rich farmer João Baptista de Araújo Cintra in 1840.
 To him, a member of the traditional and well-to-do family of farmers in the cities of Atibaia, Bragança Paulista and Amparo, and the beginning of the coffee culture, besides the construction of the chamber, the chain and a large mother church, a temple that served the population for a century, until 1955, when it was demolished.
 For his pioneering spirit, he was awarded the title of commander of the Imperial Order of the Rose.
 Emperor Dom Pedro II and Empress Teresa Cristina received his residence when the monarch was in the city on October 27, 1886.
 Commander João Cintra, born in Atibaia in 1805, was the son of the lieutenant Jacinto José de Araújo Cintra and of Maria Francisca Cardoso, having married in 1828 with his niece Maria Jacinta de Araújo Cintra.
-He died in Itapira with advanced age, before the end of the century, leaving numerous descendants.
+He died in Itapira with an advanced age, before the end of the century, leaving numerous descendants.